DotNetAnalyzers/ReflectionAnalyzers/documentation/REFL036.md

 # REFL036
-## Pass 'throwOnError: true' or check if null.
+## Pass 'throwOnError: true' or check if null

 | Topic    | Value
 | :--      | :--